MorphineBear/AutoHotkey-Scripts/README.md

 #### AHK - Insert Date.ahk
 Types the current date in "YYYY-MM-DD" format.

+#### AHK - Repeat YT Skip.ahk
+When watching a Youtube video, this script will press RIGHT arrow and skip the next 5 seconds of video.
+The script activates every 2 seconds, for a 60 seconds.
+Created for watching long, timelapse-like videos.

 ---

 List of keys to change activation combos: